Nourlangie (Burrungkuy) rock art talks

 Views of country and culture

-Sites and sights viewed from Kuwarddewardde Lookout show links between people and country.
+The view from Kuwarddewardde Lookout shows links between people and country.
 We look at country from both a scientific and a cultural perspective and explain how scientists and Bininj/Mungguy view Kakadu’s landscapes and habitats.

 Bininj/Mungguy culture follows the seasons across the land, reading it like a calendar so they know where to be and what to eat.
 Learn how this complex cultural landscape is jointly managed in the national park.